 Leopards of Kabini

-That brings us to the jewel of South India, to the Nagarhole forest, of which Kabini is a part.
+That brings us to the jewel of South India, to the Nagarahole forest, of which Kabini is a part.
 It may surprise you, however, to know that Kabini was not always the world-renowned Leopard haven it is today.
 In fact, up until the years of 2010-11, leopard sightings were occasions for great joy and exultation.
 Jayanth often speaks about his trip to Kabini in 2006, where over the course of one week, he was graced by one solitary leopard sighting, where it scampered off the road nearly 300 metres away.

 There was no photo opportunity, and barely enough time to even point the camera at the beast and begin to fire off images.
 These days, we would never even consider a sighting like that to be worthwhile, but a decade and a half ago, those were considered prime sightings.
 Leopards sitting on trees for hours together watching tourists, as thousands of images were made, was something that was unheard of.